 by: Christina Botto

-The first reaction is to look for ways to get their adolescent child to obey them again.
+Parents usually get very frustrated when they realize that their teenager does not listen to them anymore.
+Instinctively, parents’ first reaction is to look for ways to regain control and to get their teen to obey them again.

-The teen will respond to your controlling actions by:
+Your teen will rebel against your controlling parenting style by:

 - Avoiding you

 - Becoming withdrawn

 In addition, your teenager will: help with teenager